postgrespro/mamonsu/documentation/configuration_file.md

 All parameters must be specified in the `parameter = value` format.

-> **_NOTE:_**  It is necessary to give permissions to the mamonsu user to directories/files for correct interaction of agent with them.
+> **_NOTE:_**  It is necessary to check permissions to the _mamonsu_ user to directories/files for correct interaction of agent with them.
+By default configuration file _agent.conf_ should have read/write permissions for _mamonsu_ user only.

 ***